-There are a lot of ways you can make your home more energy efficient, which will save you money on your energy bills and help you pursue other incentives, as well.
+There are a lot of ways you can make your home more energy-efficient, which will save you money on your energy bills and help you pursue other incentives, as well.
 If you are not sure where to start, choose one aspect of your home, such as your heating or your electrical system, to upgrade.
 Think of making your home more efficient as a series of changes, rather than a one-time event.
-Some of the upgrades below require the aid of a professional while you can do others on your own.
-Below are 10 ways to get started.
+To help you save money and maintain your house, we have compiled a list of 10 ways to make your house efficient.

 Low Flow Plumbing Fixtures

 Nearly any type of plumbing fixture can be replaced with a low flow version that saves water.
 Toilets, shower heads, and faucets are a few examples.
-Low flow does not mean reduced water pressure.
-Rather, low flow features use higher water pressure to produce a flow equal to high flow fixtures while using less water.
+Low flow fixtures do not negatively impact your water pressure.
+Rather, this type of fixture uses higher water pressure to produce a flow equal to high flow fixtures while using less water.

 Invest in Programmable Thermostats

 You can use a programmable thermostat to automatically adjust the temperature in your home while you are sleeping, working, or away from the house.
 This will make your house more energy-efficient and can help you save as much as 10 percent of your heating and cooling costs each year.

-Seal your Ducts and Other Areas Prone to Air Leaks
+Seal Your Air Ducts and Other Areas Prone to Air Leaks

-Small gaps around your heating ducts and other vulnerable areas in your home like your windows, doors, and siding can let out hot air, wasting the air you paid to heat and requiring your system to work harder.
+Small gaps around your air ducts and other vulnerable areas in your home like your windows, doors, and siding can let out hot air, wasting the air you paid to heat and requiring your system to work harder.
 An effortless way to make your home more energy-efficient is to seal the air leaks near your doors and windows.
 This will prevent warm air from escaping to the outdoors.

 If your heating and cooling system is outdated, modernizing it can save you money in the long run.
-This can involve upgrades to your equipment and your insulation as well as changing how you use your heating and cooling system.
+Make your home more energy-efficient by investing in equipment upgrades or new insulation.
+You may also want to consider adjusting your heating and cooling habits to save money.

-Another way to save on energy costs is to install thermostatic control valves in your showers.
+Another way to transform your space into an energy-efficient home is to install thermostatic control valves in your showers.
 These valves regulate the water temperature and can shut off the hot water flow to the shower after it has warmed sufficiently, conserving hot water.

 Install Efficient Doors and Windows